scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Adherence-of-class-comments-style-guidelines/index.md

 ---
 Title: Adherence of class comments to the commenting style guidelines
 ---
+#Adherence of class comments to the commenting style guidelines
 #Introduction
 Coding style guidelines provide various conventions to write code or comments in a particular style.
 For example,  according to Java Oracle style guidelines, a class comment should provide high-level overview such as one-line summary, author information written with @author annotation.
 However, how often developers follow these commenting guidelines in their class comments, is not explored.
 Additionally, these guidelines differ across organizations, projects, or programming languages.
 A recent study [[Rani20a](https://arxiv.org/abs/2005.11583)] in Pharo explored the commenting guidelines for class comment.